Rota-Baxter operators on BiHom-associative algebras and related structures: Introduction

 The paper is organized as follows.
-In Section \ref{sec1}, we recall the definitions of Rota-Baxter operators, different types of algebras (dendriform, tridendriform, quadri-algebra) and the notion of BiHom-associative algebra.
+In Section \ref{sec1}, we recall the definitions of Rota-Baxter operators, different types of algebras (dendriform, Zinbiel, tridendriform, quadri-algebra) and the notion of BiHom-associative algebra.
 Moreover, we describe the construction called the Yau twist.
-In Section \ref{sec2}, we introduce the notions of BiHom-(tri)dendriform algebras and BiHom-quadri-algebras.
+In Section \ref{sec2}, we introduce the notions of BiHom-(tri)dendriform algebra, BiHom-Zinbiel algebra and BiHom-quadri-algebra.
 We discuss their properties, Yau twists and some basic constructions.
 In Section \ref{sec4}, we deal with Rota-Baxter structures for BiHom-associative algebras.
 We provide several concrete examples (obtained by a computer algebra system) of Rota-Baxter operators on some BiHom-associative algebras, then we discuss some general properties and describe some key constructions.
 We construct, in Section \ref{sec6}, the free Rota-Baxter BiHom-associative algebra and give some observations about categories and functors related to Rota-Baxter structures.
-In Section \ref{sec7}, we introduce generalized Rota-Baxter operators, which are defined from an $A$-bimodule into a BiHom-associative algebra $A$.
 Finally, a connection between Rota-Baxter operators on BiHom-associative algebras and so-called weak BiHom-pseudotwistors is provided in Section \ref{sec8}.